mhkarimi1383/git-mover/README.md

 # git-mover
-an script to move a git repo between two repos (For now only for GitLab)
+an script to move a git repo between two git managers (For now only for GitLab)

 some times you are migrating between two gitlab or other git manager instances so you need it :)